bwettenstein/the-blog-admin/README.md

 ## Description

 This is a REST API, at least to the best of my abilities, that allows admins to create and modify messages that are displayed on the front end blog site.
+The front end site can be viewed at https://stark-castle-08736.herokuapp.com/

 ## Stack and main packages